 The Plan uses guidance from the Centers for Medicare and Medicaid Services (CMS) and MassHealth for coverage determinations for its Dual Product Eligible plan members.
 MassHealth Medical Necessity Determinations and CMS National Coverage Determinations (NCDs), Local Coverage Determinations (LCDs), Local Coverage Articles (LCAs) and documentation included in the Medicare manuals are the basis for coverage determinations where available.
-For Tufts Health One Care the following criteria is used for diabetes mellitus: CMS LCD L33822 and for hypoglycemia due to a diagnosis other than diabetes mellitus: MassHealth Guidelines for Medical Necessity Determination for Diabetes Management.
+For Tufts Health One Care the following criteria is used for:

+- diabetes mellitus CMS LCD L33822 - implantable CGM LCD Implantable Continuous Glucose Monitors (I-CGM) (L38623) (cms.gov) - hypoglycemia due to a diagnosis other than diabetes mellitus: MassHealth Guidelines for Medical Necessity Determination for Diabetes Management